 We offer affordable workshops for individual artists and arts organizations.
 Can’t afford to pay?
 Please contact us to request a scholarship.
-Unless otherwise noted, workshops are held at the Regional Arts Commission, 6128 Delmar.

 This series is designed to increase the business savvy of our region’s artists.
 Offered annually, our core seminars cover career planning, marketing, taxes, copyright and contracts/negotiation skills.
 Additional seminar topics may be discipline specific or how-to.
 In all, ten Business Edge seminars are offered annually.

 Are you a choreographer who runs a dance company?
 Did you major in philosophy or art history?
 Are you someone with a 9-5 job who serves as the treasurer of an arts organization in your “spare” time?
 You’re an accidental arts administrator!
 This two-session seminar, which is co-presented by the Arts and Education Council, Missouri Arts Council and Regional Arts Commission, covers working with a board of directors, marketing, fund-raising and financial management.
 Participants receive a 100-page manual.
 The second session covers strategic planning.
 This interactive, jargon-free workshop will help you develop an approach to planning that answers your organization’s big questions and enables your staff and board members to think and act strategically.
 Advance registration is $20 per organization plus $5 for each additional person from the same organization who attends.
 Registration at the door is $40 per person.
 Tuition covers both sessions.
 Sorry, no discounts for attending just one session.
 This training will be held at Shakespeare Festival of St. Louis, 5715 Elizabeth Ave.
 Free parking on the street.

 “Business Edge workshops are a great resource for local artists to not only learn about the business side of their craft but also to network with like-minded artists and form new relationships.”